thclarke/TrTAP/README.md

 ## Usage

-These scripts take a Trinity Assembly and through the scripts it trims the
+These scripts take a Trinity Assembly and through the scripts it trims the assembly to identify high confidence proteins and to annotate these.

 The following is a description of running the pipeline in TrTAP_SCRIPT_DIR on TRINITY_ASSEMBLY created from the read files in READ_DIR that end in READ_END.
 The blast databases are found in BLAST_DB.
 The files are written in RESULT_DIR with the header of GENOME_ID.
 ```